pasquale95/dotfiles/README.md

 ### dot

-`dot` allows to quickly go into the dotfiles folder
+`dot` allows to quickly go into the dotfiles folder:

 ```shell
 # go to $DOTFILES_REPO_DIR from anywhere